byron-data/R-Programming-Assignment-3/README.md

 for some background on this particular topic).

 The Hospital Compare web site contains a lot of data and we will only look at a small subset for this assignment.
-The zip file contains one files
+The zip file contains one file

 • outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals.